 - Using a secure Video on Demand platform to protect your film content and own your audience.

 Our film Dream Racer did not have Hollywood actors in it, it was simply two unknown blokes with no film experience, just dreams.
 One being a racer wanting to document the massive effort it would take to raise the funds and participate in the toughest off-road race on earth.
 The other, a 9am-5pm adman dreaming of making his first feature film.
 The setting?
 The famous Dakar Rally.
-The goal of the story: An inspiring account of the fear of life passing you by unfulfilled.
+The short story synopsis: An inspiring account of the fear of life passing you by unfulfilled.

 This story-plot and two film maker newbies did not really attract and create a flood of angel investors.
 We tried, there was a lot of talking but in the end no commitment.